antonskvortsov10/Computer-graphics-application/README.md

 # Graphics-app
-Computer graphics application on C#/.NET (desktop application)
+Graphics application on C#/.NET (desktop application)

 This program is written using .NET Framework.